We are a little different

 A woman walking through a dirt path littered with trash and plastic waste, surrounded by trees.

-• 92 million tons of textile waste are generated globally each year—that's the equivalent of a garbage truck full of clothes dumped every second.
+• 92 million tons of textile waste are generated globally each year—that's the equivalent of a garbage truck full of fabric dumped every second.

 • The fashion industry is the third largest polluter in the world, after oil and agriculture.